Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 Is Hadoop required for spark?

 As per Spark documentation, Spark can run without Hadoop.
 You may run it as a standalone mode without any resource manager.
 But if you want to run in multi-node setup, you need a resource manager like YARN or Mesos and a distributed file system like HDFS or S3.

 Hadoop and Spark are not mutually exclusive and can work together.
 Real-time and faster data processing in Hadoop is not possible without Spark.
 Spark doesn’t need a Hadoop cluster to work.
 On the other hand, Spark doesn't have any file system for distributed storage.
 Spark can read and then process data from other file systems as well.
 HDFS is just one of the file systems that Spark supports.
 However, there are a lot of advantages to running Spark on top of Hadoop (HDFS (for storage) + YARN (resource manager)), but it’s not the mandatory requirement.

-The current trends and user feedback favors in-memory technique, which means, Apache Spark is the preferred choice.
+The current trends and user feedback favor the in-memory technique, which means, Apache Spark is the preferred choice.